alanaberdeen/AIDA/README.md

 3. For development: start a hot-reloading dev server with `npm run serve`
 4. For deployment: bundle together with `npm run build`

+## Support for tiled images

+To display tiled images deploy Cantaloupe IIIF server as described [here](https://cantaloupe-project.github.io/).
+Edit the Cantaloupe configuration file so that `FilesystemSource.BasicLookupStrategy.path_prefix` points to `/dist/data/images/`.
+Currently only TIFF files are supported.

 ## About

 This interface was built by Alan Aberdeen.
 It is a project of Jens Rittscher, Nasullah Khalid Alham and Alan Aberdeen at the University of Oxford, specifically the [Quantitative Biological Imaging Group](http://www.ludwig.ox.ac.uk/jens-rittscher-group-page).